pimcore/data-hub/doc/Installation_and_Upgrade/02_Upgrade_Notes.md

 - It is possible to add more than one API-key per configuration now.
 Therefore, the API-key gets stored as an array in the configuration.
 Configurations from previous versions are still supported, but they get converted to the new format as soon as they get saved.
+- Added "Translation Listing" and "Translation" to the Generic Types